SolaceLabs/customer-controlled-region-reference-architectures/aks/README.md

 # Reference Terraform for Azure Kubernetes Service

 We provide a sample Terraform that you can use as a reference to set up your Kubernetes cluster using Azure Kubernetes Service (AKS).
-This Terraform gives you recommended practices for the cluster to help ensure your deployment of PubSub+ Cloud is successful.
+This Terraform gives you recommended practices for the cluster to help ensure your deployment of Solace Cloud is successful.

 You can review the architecture and understand how to deploy using the Terraform.
 For information about the architecture, see:
 * [Architecture of AKS Reference Terraform](#aks-architecture)